l0wigh/Fluorite/EVO2.md

     - Seems fine now.
 I needed to free useless nw in Map function
 - [X] Centered layout needs to have vertical gap on the right side of the master window
 - [X] Swallowed windows seems to open in fullscreen for some reason
+- [X] Refocus the previous tiled focus window when hiding floating (or FResetFocus)